bkthomps/Ajedrez/README.md

 rook and moving the rook to the other side of the king if both the king and the rook have not yet been moved, there are no pieces between the king and the rook, and the king is not in check, will not end up in check, and none of the pieces it passes through are attacked by enemy pieces
-3. En Passant - if during the last turn, the other player moved a pawn two squares, the pawn may be captures by the player's pawn as if the pawn had only moved one square
+3. En Passant - if during the last turn, the other player moved a pawn two squares, the pawn may be captured by the player's pawn as if the pawn had only moved one square

 ## States